timonla/timonla.github.io/_posts/2021-07-27-sustainable-endurance-nutrition.md

 How much electrolytes are needed depends on the amount of sweat and its salt saturation.

 Calorie intake on the other hand is a more complex topic.
-During sub one hour activities Malory intake is usually not necessary, as long as the workout is followed by a proper meal.
+During sub one hour activities calorie intake is usually not necessary, as long as the workout is followed by a proper meal.
-However, if the effort is longer than that, calorie consumption should start in the first hour!
+However, if the effort is longer than that, calorie consumption should start in the first hour already!
 The body is only able to process sugars and restore the glycogen stores at a certain pace.
 If the exertion is continued past the point of empty glycogen stores, we speak of